As a sale of the National Enquirer collapses, some wonder if the tabloid is too hot to handle

-But a year and a half later, that long-stalled sale has fallen through, and questions surround the Enquirer’s future like never before.
+But a year and a half later, that long-stalled sale has fallen through, and questions surround the Enquirer’s future as never before.
 Its longtime publisher and champion, David Pecker, has been sidelined within the company, and the chief of the hedge fund that now owns it has to contend with pension fund investors who are uncomfortable with the tabloid’s role in alleged scheming to tilt the 2016 election to Donald Trump.

 And last week, when parent company American Media Inc. announced its merger with an unlikely partner — a distribution company specializing in products like face masks and hand sanitizer, which like AMI is currently owned by Chatham Asset Management — the news release cited AMI titles like Us Weekly, Life & Style, and Men’s Journal.
 But strikingly, it made no mention of the Enquirer, its former flagship.